-Every person has the capacity to change someone’s life.
+Every person can change someone’s life.
 Anyone who has the confidence and conviction to help can do it.

-Today, I will reveal one of the secrets that I share to new members of Los Baños Toastmasters Club.
+Today, I will reveal one of the secrets that I share with new members of the Los Baños Toastmasters Club.
 This is a simple and powerful idea.

-Most professionals who joined our club are leaders.
+Most professionals who join our club are leaders.
 Toastmasters build leaders.
 But it is better known for helping people develop confidence in public speaking.

 Joining Toastmasters does not magically turn new members into confident speakers.
-Like most people who fear to speak in public, new members find excuses not to speak.
+Like most people who fear speaking in public, new members find excuses not to speak.

 Some of these reasons appear valid at first glance.
 A second look reveals that they are excuses disguised as reasons.